FreeDurok/OCRacle/README.md

   * CSV
 * Optionally include the full extracted text in JSON/CSV output with `--include-text`
 * Each result contains a progressive `match_id`
+* Optional verbose mode `-v / --verbose` to print files being processed
-* At the end of the scan, a summary with the total number of matches is shown
+* At the end of the scan, a summary with the total number of matches is shown, along with the start and end timestamps

 ---